khaouitiabdelhakim/Tasky-Lecture-01-Merise-MCD-MLD/readme.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee--yellow.svg?style=for-the-badge&logo=buy-me-a-coffee)](https://www.buymeacoffee.com/kh.abdelhakim)

 ## Authors
-Bengmah Anass - KHAOUITI Abdelhakim
+Fatima Zahra DRISSI - KHAOUITI Abdelhakim

 ## About Us

-We are Khaouiti Abdlhakim and Bnegmah Anass, your guides on this development adventure.
+We are Khaouiti Abdlhakim and Fatima Zahra DRISSI, your guides on this development adventure.
 With our combined experience and passion for dev, we aim to empower you with the knowledge and skills needed to excel in web and mobile development.

 ## What to Expect